WHO IS A J-1 SCHOLAR?

 GRACE PERIOD

-J-1s may enter the U.S. up to 30-days before the start date of their J-1 program and may remain in the U.S. for up to 30-days after their J-1 program, if the I-94, arrival departure record given to them by Customs and Border Protection when they enter the US is marked D/S for duration of status.
+J-1s may enter the U.S. up to 30-days before the start date of their J-1 program and may remain in the U.S. for up to 30-days after their J-1 program, if the I-94, arrival departure record given to them by Customs and Border Protection when they enter the U.S., is marked D/S for duration of status.

 J-1s cannot work or “volunteer” to work during the grace period.